robotpony/w42/content/pages/working-with-me-bruce-alderson.md

 draft: false
 ---

-When I was 8, my flakey tape drive ate three weeks of BASIC code.
+When I was 8, a flakey tape drive ate three weeks of BASIC code.
 One minute I had a working text adventure game where you could explore a haunted mansion.
-The next minute I had magnetic spaghetti and a valuable lesson about the nature of software.
+The next I had magnetic spaghetti and a valuable lesson about the nature of software.

-That Chelco 410 drive[^1] taught me something fundamental: the thinking that goes into your software *is* the software.
+That tape drive[^1] taught me something fundamental: the thinking that goes into your software *is* the software.
 The code is just one representation of that thinking.
 After losing my third program to that temperamental piece of hardware, I started writing everything down first.
 Design notes, flow charts drawn on graph paper, detailed maps of game worlds.
 When the tape drive inevitably failed again, I could rebuild from my notes in a fraction of the time.

 Thirty years later, I still sketch before I code.
 Turns out that 8-year-old me stumbled onto something important.

-[^1]: That Chelco 410 had a 550 bits per second data rate.
+[^1]: It was a Chelco 410 had a 550 bits per second data rate.
 That's *bits*, not kilobits.
 I'm pretty sure mine was a return, too, which might explain the reliability issues.

 ## The millworker's guide to meaningful code